Maxproz/PuzzleSolver/PuzzleSolver/ReadMe.txt

 // http://homepages.e3.net.nz/~djm/cppstrings.html

+// TODO: Move the TODO: notes around the program into the list here.
+// TODO: A "Valid(Coordinate2D)" function ~ maybe pass it a cell?
+// TODO: A "For Valid Neightbors(Coordinate2D)" function ~ maybe pass it a cell?
+// TODO: Get the code timer working for the solving code in main().

 // Step 1: Define the problem (I want a better way to keep track of my friends’ phone numbers.)

 // I want to make a solver for nurikabe puzzles.